intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 **The conclusion is that, on this ingestion x query stress test:**
 * InterSystems IRIS is 37.61% faster than SAP HANA at ingestion
-* Intersystems IRIS is 3730% faster than SAP HANA at querying
+* InterSystems IRIS is 3730% faster than SAP HANA at querying

 ## 9 - Unprovision everything